ldelossa/sway-fzfify/README.md

 ### sway-mark

-This one is pretty pointless and just a convenience function.
-You can symlink this to anywhere in $PATH with a shorter name and call it to mark a terminal window

-This is the same as just calling the swaymsg command to set the mark.
+Not fzf related, but gives you a prompt to enter a mark for the focused window.

 ###  sway-marks-switcher

 Open an FZF window containing all the sway marks and focus the marked window on selection.

+You can also hit the "d" key to delete a mark.

 ###  sway-new-workspace